 Plymouth Rock (Barred Rock) Chicken Overview

 Plymouth Rock Barred Rock chickens have been a favorite among American poultry owners.
-They are incredibly docile and friendly, yet they are also great for meat, egg production, and cold climates.
+They are incredibly docile and friendly as pets, and they are also useful additions to any farm.

 Plymouth Rock chickens come in several varieties, but the most common is the Barred Rock.
 Barred Rocks have a very unique look, complete with black and white stripes.
 This helps them to stand out from the rest of their flock.